Freight

 BANDS offers access to NYMEX and SGX-listed FFA and container freight futures based on Baltic Exchange indices, providing reliable instruments for managing freight exposure.

-This upcoming contract will be based on the existing Xeneta Shipping Index, which reflects real-time spot freight rates based on committed quotes reported to Xeneta by its customers.
+Euronext container freight futures, launched in April 2026, are based on the widely used Xeneta XSI-C Shipping Index, compiled daily from a global data pool of 40-foot spot freight rates based on committed quotes reported to Xeneta by its customers.

 Liners are naturally long in the physical market, benefiting from higher rates but suffering when rates fall.
 Thus, if a liner has a 5,000 FEU spot rate exposure in the physical Shanghai-North Europe market in August, they may choose to lock in a rate using the futures market by selling the INE EC August contract.
 If the spot price falls, the liner will lose money in the physical market, but earn money in the futures market from their short position.